Head Coach, Rhode Island (2013-present)

 Assistant Coach, Rhode Island (2003-07)

-The 2012 MAAC Coach of the Year, Elliott guided Siena to a 6-1 conference record this past season - the Saints' highest ever winning percentage (.857) in league play.
+The 2012 MAAC Coach of the Year, Elliott guided Siena to a 6-1 conference record in 2012 - the Saints' highest ever winning percentage (.857) in league play.
 Siena also had four players named to the All-Conference squad - including 2012 Offensive Player of the Year Sindre Ek - as well as three All-Rookie selections.
 Additionally, captains Jannis Opalka and James Beeston were two of just 28 Division I student-athletes named to the NSCAA's Scholar All-America Team.

 During his time in Loudonville, Elliott’s teams had tremendous success in the classroom.
-This past fall, Siena earned an NSCAA Team Academic Award after posting the 12th highest team GPA amongst all Division I program (3.38) and set a program record with 10 student-athletes being named to the MAAC All-Academic Team.
+In 2012, Siena earned an NSCAA Team Academic Award after posting the 12th highest team GPA amongst all Division I program (3.38) and set a program record with 10 student-athletes being named to the MAAC All-Academic Team.
 Last year, Opalka became the first student-athlete in program history to be named one of just 30 candidates for the prestigious Lowe’s Senior CLASS Award.

 Siena's offense was the story in 2010 as the Saints scored a program-record 49 goals, ranking them fourth nationally.
 After beginning the season at 1-4, the Saints rebounded to go 9-4-1 over their final 14 games, including a 7-2 showing in the MAAC.